ijusttookadnatest/ETHGlobal/readme.md

-# Hedging Assets with On-Chain PUT Options
+# Smart hedging: hedging assets with On-Chain PUT Options

 This project enables users to hedge against asset price drops by buying on-chain PUT options, powered by a Solidity smart contract and a modern Next.js web interface.